twlz0ne/separedit.el/README.md

 ## Edit string

-`comment-edit` provides convenience for editing escaped strings, if there are nested string or code block, just continue press <kbd>C-c '</kbd> to enter a new edit buffer:
+`separedit` provides convenience for editing escaped strings, if there are nested string or code block, just continue press <kbd>C-c '</kbd> to enter a new edit buffer:

     source buffer     ->    edit buffer   ->    edit buffer